Service Outside of Vietnam or Korea

-You may be able to get disability benefits if you have 1 or more illnesses believed to have been caused by Agent Orange and any 1 of these is true:
+You may be able to get disability benefits if you have one or more illnesses believed to have been caused by Agent Orange and any one of these is true:

 - You had regular security duties on the fenced-in perimeters of bases in Thailand during the Vietnam Era, or